 Messrs J. Lancaster & Co Brick.

-Messrs John Lancaster & Co, Colliery owners originally at Blaina and later Roseheyworth, Cwmtillery and Six Bells.
-The company opened their own Brickworks at Blaina in 1892.
-There are two known different design bricks produced by the company both Red coloured.
+This brick was the older design of the two known examples produced by the company.
+Messrs John Lancaster & Co, colliery owners originally at Blaina and later Rose Heyworth, Cwmtillery and Six Bells.
+The company opened their own brickworks at Blaina in 1892 (as seen in the report left).
+There are two known different design bricks produced by the company both red coloured.

-Messrs Stone & Co, Blaina.
-Colliery owners at Blaina, there are known examples of their bricks in existence.
+Stone & Co, Blaina.
+Colliery owners at Blaina, there are known examples of their bricks in existence (Yet).